ericlewisX/gender-vs-fear/README.md

 ## Data-Cleaning
 Since the amount of null values in some columns were at most only 2%, I ended up dropping those entries.
 It was a long survey so any presence of null values I figured was due to human-error such as skipping a question or data-loss from transferring the electronic or written records.

+I also made a subset of the dataframe built from the survey so I can extract certain feature columns more easily and conduct seperate hypothesis tests more efficiently.

 ## Feature Selection
 The features I chose for the hypothesis test were Gender and Phobias.